crawlem/balloons-inc/terms.md

 Balloons are not recommended for children under 3.

-The artiste is obliged to advice the following health and safety information
+The artiste is obliged to advise the following health and safety information:

 "Warning!
 Children under eight years can choke or suffocate on uninflated or broken balloons.
 Adult supervision required.
 Keep uninflated balloons away from children.
 Discard broken balloons at once."